WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   8. verb(ARCHAIC): arrest or send to prison. （古老）逮捕或送进监狱。

+- lame

+  1. adjective: (especially of an animal) unable to walk without difficulty as the result of an injury or illness affecting the leg or foot.

+     _"his horse went lame"_

+  2. adjective: (of something intended to be entertaining) uninspiring and dull. (cool 的反义词)

+     _"I found the program pretty lame and not very informative"_

+     - (of an explanation or excuse) unconvincingly feeble.

+       _"it was a lame statement and there was no excusing his behavior"_

+     - (INFORMAL·NORTH AMERICAN) (of a person) naive or socially inept.

+       _"anyone who doesn't know that is obviously lame"_

+  3. adjective: (of verse or metrical feet) halting; metrically defective.

+  4. verb: make (a person or animal) lame.

+     _"somebody lamed him with a stone"_

 - lamppost

   1. noun: a tall pole with a light at the top; a street light. 一个高杆，顶部带有灯光；路灯。